 T E A M

-Directed by Professor Tatia Lee, our lab consists of a diverse mix of research assistant professors, postdoctoral fellows, and research postgraduate students.
+Directed by Professor Tatia Lee, our lab consists of a diverse mix of research assistant professors, postdoctoral fellows, research postgraduate students, and research assistants.

 O U R

 R E S E A R C H

 The Laboratory of Neuropsychology and Human Neuroscience’s research focuses on (1) what and how experiences induce beneficial neuroplastic changes, and (2) the neurocognitive and neuro-affective underpinnings of functions that define the human nature of an individual.

 The goal of our Lab is to create knowledge that contributes to promoting brain health and psychological health.

 Neuroplasticity (otherwise known as neural or brain plasticity) is the ability of neural networks in the brain to change according to experiences.
 These experience-induced changes range from the generation and modification of synapses, to larger-scale adjustments in cortical remapping and functional reorganization.

 In our Lab, we examine how experiences lead to structural-functional changes of the brain affecting behaviors.

 Neuro-cognitive and -affective processes underpin cognitive and affective regulation.